AlexJiang1125/MHP/README.md

 - Folder 'sensitivity/data_size' contains scripts for analysis in the subparagraph 'Sensitivity analysis for different dataset sizes', Section 4.2.
 - Folder 'sensitivity/sgd_pars' contains scripts for analysis in the subparagraph 'Sensitivity analysis for the stochastic search parameters', Section 4.2.
 - Folder 'sensitivity/threshold' contains scripts for analysis in the subparagraph `Sensitivity analysis for the threshold values of the boundary-corrected methods', Section 4.2.
-- Folder 'application' contains scripts for analysis of the application example in Section 4.3.
+- Folder 'application' contains scripts for analysis of the application example in Section 5.
 - Folder 'dataset_intraday' contains data for the application example, and code used to generate the plots
+- Folder 'goodness-of-fit' contain scripts implementing the goodness-of-fit analysis for the real-world application in Section 5.